Praveenstein/mkdocs-material-documentation/docs/Project Knowledge/KPI Calculations (CMTI).md

 #### CASE  (Machine state change from idle to production)

-Let's say the machine has changed its state from production to idle just now, we need to have the following data
+Let's say the machine has changed its state from idle to production just now, we need to have the following data

-Start time of (previous) production cycle : 31-05-2023T11:15:03
+Start time of idle time : 31-05-2023T11:15:03

-End time of production cycle (just now) : 31-05-2023T11:19:22
+End time of idle (just now) : 31-05-2023T11:19:22

 1. Find the planned production time for the given duration: